 - Discontinue the use of some vitamins, minerals, herbal medications, and nutritional supplements.
-A list of these will be provided.

 - If you have specific lifestyle habits that will potentially interfere with your results, you will be asked to substitute better lifestyle habits for the ‘bad’ ones.

 - Make arrangements for someone to drive you to the surgery and someone to drive you home after the surgery.

 - Make arrangements for someone to stay overnight with you the first night or two after surgery.

 Preparing your home for your recovery should happen before the surgery, not afterwards.

 Here’s a list of things to do to achieve the ideal home environment for healing:

 - Do you have any young children?
 Arrange for them to be cared for until a week to 10 days.

 - Check with your friends and family members – find out who can help prepare meals for you.
 Write out a schedule.
 You may decide to prepare your own foods, freeze them ahead of time, and thus make it easy for caregivers to help feed you.

 - After the surgery, you’ll be unable to reach for food in cabinets or toiletries in the medicine cabinet.
 Move these down to a level where they will be accessible, preferably at hip levels.
 The recovery care instructions will state you are to avoid reaching, bending or climbing.